mstilkerich/rcmcarddav/tests/unit/data/vcardCreate/README.md

   to show as company and use organization as displayname.
 - EmptyDisplaynameResetShowAs: Like EmptyDisplayname, but set to show as company when no organization attribute is available.
 Must reset showas to individual and compose displayname from name attributes.
+- Group: A KIND=group VCard
+- InstantMessaging: Contains data for all supported instant messaging services and custom ones.